tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-partitionbackupconfigurationinfo.md

 __Type__: string (uuid) <br/>
 __Required__: No<br/>
 <br/>
-The partition ID indentifying the partition.
+The partition ID identifying the partition.